tighten/parental/readme.md

 ## Eager Loading Child Models

+> [!WARNING]
+> Eager-loading relationships is only supported on Laravel 11 and above.

 To help with eager-loading relationships on child models, Parental provides a set of helpers that you may use in your queries.
 For the examples, we'll use the following models:

 ```php